What does United Way of Central Maryland do?

 Our trusted experts and knowledgeable staff work with partners across the region and know how funds can do the most good for the most people.
 They help us understand what the needs are and what resources are already being applied to them, so that we can help close the gap between the services that people need and the services that they are able to obtain.
 We make nonprofits more efficient by assuming fundraising, marketing and customer service expenses for them.
 We offer the highest level of accountability for ourselves and our partners.

-In addition to providing grant funding to more than 100 nonprofits in central Maryland, United Way of Central Maryland manages our own unique initiatives aimed at bringing good health, financial stability and self-sufficiency to central Marylanders facing poverty, including:
+In addition to providing grant funding to more than 100 nonprofits in central Maryland, United Way of Central Maryland manages our own unique initiatives that address education, financial stability and health for central Marylanders facing poverty, including: